1996 Indianapolis 500: Thursday May 23 - Final practice

-Rain delayed the start of final practice until 12:52 p.m.
-Stéphan Grégoire suffered an oil leak, Brad Murphey coasted back to the pits with low oil pressure, Paul Durant suffered a blown engine, and Buzz Calkins had a minor pit fire.
+Rain delayed the start of final practice until 12:52 p.m., and the running was hampered by multiple incidents.
+Stéphan Grégoire had an oil leak, Brad Murphey coasted back to the pits with low oil pressure, Paul Durant suffered a blown engine, and the car driven by Buzz Calkins developed a minor fire while in the pits.
 The most serious incident of the day involved Johnny Unser, who crashed in turn 4.
 Damage was moderate, and Unser was not injured.

-Rain stopped the session at 1:49 p.m., and Tony Stewart (231.273 mph) was the fastest car of the day.
-Danny Ongais was only able to complete 17 laps in his only run at the wheel of the #32 before the race, but he ran the 7th fastest speed with a best lap of 226.364 mph.
+Rain stopped the session at 1:49 p.m.
+As there had been only 23 minutes of green flag track time in between four yellows, the track reopened at 5:51 p.m. with two more yellows until the gun was fired at 6:15 p.m.
+During this last scramble, Danny Ongais was able to complete 17 laps in his only run at the wheel of the #32 before the race, running the 7th fastest speed with a best lap of 226.364 mph.
+Tony Stewart, who had inherited pole position after Brayton's death, was the fastest car of the day at 231.273 mph.